 On a personal note, I find this character somewhat hackneyed and slightly offensive as it is implied that in the heredity versus environment debate that all a Caucasian would need is an equal upbringing to be better than any of the Native American peers.
 At the same time, this character did have some potential for more sophisticated stories.

 There have been a few Superchiefs that have made their marks within the DC Universe.

-The original Superchief was a hero in the 15th Century and part of the Wolf Clan.
-He was exposed to the Manitou stone which gave him powers for an hour at a time.
+The original Superchief was a hero in the 15th century and part of the Wolf Clan.
+He was exposed to the Manitou stone, which gave him powers for an hour at a time.
 In essence, he’s the Native American version of Hour Man.
-All he needed was a bit of Miraclo and he’d be in business.
+All he needed was a bit of Miraclo, and he’d be in business.
 The stone would give super strength, super speed, and flight for one hour.
-Prolonged use has been known to give beneficial longevity to its wearer, however later recipients have gotten poetic over the levels of their strength – strength of a thousand bears, the speed of a thousand running deer, the keen senses of a thousand wolves, and the power to leap over the tallest of trees.
+Prolonged use has been known to give beneficial longevity to its wearer; however, later recipients have gotten poetic over the levels of their strength – the strength of a thousand bears, the speed of a thousand running deer, the keen senses of a thousand wolves, and the power to leap over the tallest of trees.

 What is necessary for any of them is that they wear the Manitou stone for their powers.

 I am truly a product of my time.

 When I was a kid, I got to watch Challenge of the Superfriends.
 Okay, it was a bit lame compared to today’s superhero cartoons because a board of standards and practices didn’t want kids to see violence in cartoons.
 So there was a gap between the violent fighting cartoons of the sixties and the reemergence of cartoons that showed real fighting.
 The Superfriends were part of that middle generation.

 But I digress.